DeepakVadgama/deepakvadgama.github.io/_posts/poems/2015-02-21-strands-of-silk.md

 Time takes its toll on the strands though, few wither away every other year...
-Each one is cherished for a while; remaining ones, well, forever you hold them dear
+Each one is cherished for a bit; remaining ones, well, forever you hold them dear

 You team up with your queen by tying the knot, like rock climbers on a cliff sharing a rope...